Words and phrases to avoid when creating a resume. Buzzwords are not new. All industries…

 Communicating persuasively in the workplace

-The exposure to simple message cues such as credibility, attractiveness, and personal involvement has shown to increase the persuasiveness of the communication.
+The exposure to simple message cues such as credibility, attractiveness, and personal involvement has shown to increase persuasiveness of communication in the workplace.

 But this concept of applying a structured approach to communication is not new.